composewell/haskell-dev/getting-started.rst

     ghc-options:         -v

-If you are interested in how things work internally, the ``ghc -v`` option could be especailly useful to see how cabal sets up the package databases for ``ghc``, i.e. where the compiled dependencies are coming from::
+If you are interested in how things work internally, the ``ghc -v`` option could be especially useful to see how cabal sets up the package databases for ``ghc``, i.e. where the compiled dependencies are coming from::

   Using binary package database: /Users/harendra/.ghcup/ghc/8.8.3/lib/ghc-8.8.3/package.conf.d/package.cache